lwz7512/react-letspy-today/README.md

 TODO: ...prepare to deploy and release

-## version 1.0 : Prepare to launch
+## version 1.0 : Prepare to launch at PH

+...approximately at 04/16

 - beautify.
 - assets before launch

+and, stop to evolve after first release